 Design with Decatur

-Your complete satisfaction is vital to us.
-That is why our dedicated molding tool design team works hard to satisfy both your needs for superior designs as well as your expectation of comprehensive customer service.
-Working with Siemens NX, PTC CREO, Solidworks, Catia v5, and Ideas files, our specialists create detailed CAD drawings of your part with just a few basic pieces of information.
+Your satisfaction is vital to us, and it is why our molding design team meets your needs for superior designs with exceptional customer service.
+We use Siemens NX, PTC CREO, Solidworks, Catia v5, and Ideas files to generate detailed CAD drawings of your part with essential pieces of information.

-Expertly designed injection molding tools should take into account variables like resin viscosity, material shrinkage, gate location, or specialty release mechanisms.
-Some of the more prominent considerations include:
+Injection molding tools consider factors such as resin viscosity, material shrinkage, gate location, or specialty release mechanisms.
+Major considerations include:

-Gate – The type, size, and location of the gate in a mold will have an impact on resin distribution, cycle time, and shrinkage.
+Gate – The gate’s type, size, and location in a mold impact resin distribution, cycle time, and shrinkage.

-The number of cavities - Depending on the expected volume of the production run, mold tool design specialists will design molds with as many cavities as is safe and effective to help improve production time.
+The number of cavities - Depending on the expected production run, mold tool design specialists make molds with as many cavities as is safe and effective to improve production.

-Draft - Included in a design to allow for easy release of a completed part from the mold, the degree of the draft will vary by part, surface finish, and other factors.
+Draft - Included in a design for easy release of the part from the mold, the degree of the draft varies by part, surface finish, and other factors.

-Tool material - Injection molding tools are generally machined from hardened or pre-hardened steel, aluminum, or beryllium copper alloy, depending largely on economic factors and expected production volume - steel tools are more expensive but last longer; aluminum tools are less expensive but do not last as long.
+Tool material - Injection molding tools are generally machined from hardened or pre-hardened metals or alloys.
+The material chosen depends on cost and expected production volume.
+Steel tools are more costly but more durable; aluminum ones are less expensive but do not last as long.